b-yond-infinite-network/ga-sync-issues-to-jira/README.md

           JIRA_BASEURL:     ${{ secrets.JIRA_BASEURL }}
           JIRA_USEREMAIL:   ${{ secrets.JIRA_USEREMAIL }}
           JIRA_APITOKEN:    ${{ secrets.JIRA_APITOKEN }}
+          GITHUB_TOKEN:     ${{ secrets.GITHUB_TOKEN }}
 ```
 As you can see, this action supports Github Secrets.
+The GITHUB_TOKEN secret is automatically provided by Github, so you don't need to add it manually,
+just put that configuration as shown here
-We always advise all credential to be protected using this, [simply follow this Github documentation](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/creating-and-using-encrypted-secrets)
+For the rest, we always advise all credential to be protected using this, [simply follow this Github documentation](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/creating-and-using-encrypted-secrets)

 You can find the complete list of options [for the action here](action.yml)